rspamd/rspamd/doc/faq.md

 As you can see, you can use both embedded log variables and Lua code to customize log output.
 More information is available in the [logger documentation](https://rspamd.com/doc/configuration/logging.html)

-### What backend should I select for statistics
+### Which back end should I use for statistics

-Currently, I'd recommend `redis` for statistics backend.
-You can convert the existing statistics in sqlite by using `rspamadm statconvert` routine:
+Currently, I recommend using `redis` for the statistics back end.
+You can convert existing statistics in sqlite by using `rspamadm statconvert` routine:

 ```
 rspamadm statconvert -d bayes.spam.sqlite -h 127.0.0.1:6379  -s BAYES_SPAM
 ```

-The only limitation of redis plugin is that it doesn't support per language statistics, however, this feature is not needed in the vast majority of use cases.
-Per user statistic in redis works in a different way than one in sqlite.
+The only limitation of the redis plugin is that it doesn't support per language statistics.
+This feature, however, is not needed in the majority of cases.
+Per user statistics in redis works in a different way than in sqlite.
 Please read the [corresponding documentation](https://rspamd.com/doc/configuration/statistic.html) for further details.

 ### What redis keys are used by rspamd

-Statistics module uses <SYMBOL><username> as keys.
-Statistical tokens live within hash table with the corresponding name. `ratelimit` module uses a key for each value stored in redis: <https://rspamd.com/doc/modules/ratelimit.html>
+The statistics module uses <SYMBOL><username> as keys.
+Statistical tokens are recorded within a hash table with the corresponding name.
+The `ratelimit` module uses a key for each value stored in redis: <https://rspamd.com/doc/modules/ratelimit.html>
-DMARC module also uses multiple keys to store cumulative reports: a separate key for each domain.
+The DMARC module also uses multiple keys to store cumulative reports: a separate key for each domain.

-In conclusion, it is recommended to set a limit for dynamic rspamd data stored in redis: ratelimits, ip reputation, dmarc reports.
-You could use a separate redis instance for for statistical tokens and set different limits (to fit all tokens) or separated database (by specifying `dbname` when setting up redis backend).
+It is recommended to set a limit for dynamic rspamd data stored in redis ratelimits, ip reputation, and dmarc reports.
+You could use a separate redis instance for statistical tokens and set different limits or use separate databases (by specifying `dbname` when setting up the redis backend).

-## Plugins questions
+## Plugin questions

 ### How to whitelist messages
 You have multiple options here.
-First of all, if you need to define whitelist based on `SPF`, `DKIM` or `DMARC` policies, then you should look at [whitelist module](https://rspamd.com/doc/modules/whitelist.html).
-Otherwise, there is [multimap module](https://rspamd.com/doc/modules/multimap.html) that implements different types of checks to add symbols according to lists match or to set pre-action allowing to inevitably reject or permit certain messages.
+First of all, if you need to define a whitelist based on `SPF`, `DKIM` or `DMARC` policies, then you should look at the [whitelist module](https://rspamd.com/doc/modules/whitelist.html).
+Otherwise, there is a [multimap module](https://rspamd.com/doc/modules/multimap.html) that implements different types of checks to add symbols according to list matches or to set pre-actions which allow you to reject or permit certain messages.
 For example, to blacklist all files from the following list in attachments:

 ```
 exe